PeterEkwere/alx-system_engineering-devops/0x00-shell_basics/README.md

-This project contains two files each containing SHA-bang files
+This project contains scripts each containing SHA-bang files